 How to wire a ductless mini split with generic wires.

 Wiring a mini split is generally not to difficult.
 The most dangerous part will be running the main 110v or 220v power source to the compressor.
 Doing this incorrectly can result in a dangerous fire, painful shock, or even death.
 Please be extremely careful dealing with electricity and never cut corners.
-The wires for the indoor units usually come with install kits or if not consist of usually four or five 14-16 gauge wire you can get at any common hardware store. you will run the wires the same route as the copper pipes and connect the wires following the manufactures diagram.
+The wires for the indoor units usually come with install kits or if not consist of usually four or five 14-16 gauge wires you can get at any common hardware store.
+You will run the wires the same route as the copper pipes and connect the wires following the manufacture's diagram.